Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 # DontQ
 __Live Site:__
 [DontQ](https://emmabergner.github.io/dontq/)

+The name DontQ stands for: Do not queue (in a physical queue).
 DontQ is a queuing web browser application and service where your business can offer their customers an easy and sustainable way of queueing.
 With DontQ, your customer will receive an queueing number straight in the phone.

+This application can be used for any business or businesses with a use of any type of system where a queue in involved.
+I have chosen stores as the business in this project to focus on.

 By scanning a QR-code when entering the store, customers will instantly receive a place in the queue.
 They will be updated continuously on the queue's progress and receive a message on current number, remaining queueing numbers and a message when it is their turn.

 Everything is online and on personal devices.
 So for businesses currently using paper queueing tickets, this service is a more sustainable implementation of that system, with the additional benefits listed below.
-The idea is, instead of printing out tickets when entering stores (for business using this type of queuing system) everything is online and on personal devices.
-This application is a sustainable way of thinking and can be used in any store that uses any sort of queuing system, using numbers.

 ![Ami Responsive](state/static/images/ami.png)

 ## The problem we want to solve

-The idea for this project came from an own experience a couple of weeks ago when me and my friend [SE were] was trying to get a table at a restaurant.
+The idea for this project came from an own experience a couple of weeks ago when me and my friend were trying to get a table at a restaurant.
 It was a sunny day and everywhere was packed, with a waiting list of up to 67 people.
 By giving my phone number I could be number 68 and the staff would contact me when it was my turn.
-I thought to myself, of this man standing with all phone numbers who needs to contact each and everyone saying that there is a table ready for them.
+I thought to myself, there must be an easier way of doing this other than contacting each and everyone by phone saying that there is a table ready for them.

-In order for that business' system to work:
+In order for that business system to work:
 - Staff has to have the time to go through the list and make these phone calls.
 - Customers have to be open to giving out their phone number to the business.
 - Customers have to be close enough to the business in order to make it back for their turn once they get the call, in spite of not knowing when that will be.